jsime/robobot/README.md

 Access is granted/revoked by chat nickname, which means the controls are only as good as your chat server's ability to authenticate/identify nicks.
 This should by no means be considered a very strong access control mechanism.

+### Legacy Bang Syntax

+Admittedly, the S-Expression syntax can be a bit of a hurdle for new users.
+To ease the introduction of RoboBot's functionality, a simplified alternate syntax is supported.
+Functions and macros may be invoked without the parenthetical expressions by simply prefacing the function or macro name with an exclamation mark.
+Arguments follow as they normally would in the list context, separated by whitespace (single multi-word arguments can still be double-quoted).

+> `!roll 20 2`

+Is equivalent to:

+> `(roll 20 2)`

+This simplified syntax does not currently support passing return values to other functions or macros, however.
+For that, and more complicated usage, the full S-Expression syntax is required.

 ## Developing Plugins